qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 8_ Composite Types.md

 Input/output (I/O) facilities allow a program to communicate with the outside world.
 In discussing this communication, it is customary to distinguish between interactive I/O and I/O with ﬁles.
 Interactive I/O generally implies communica- tion with human users or physical devices, which work in parallel with the run- ning program, and whose input to the program may depend on earlier output from the program (e.g., prompts).
 Files generally refer to off-line storage imple- mented by the operating system.
 Files may be further categorized into those that are temporary and those that are persistent.
 Temporary ﬁles exist for the duration of a single program run; their purpose is to store information that is too large to ﬁt in the memory available to the program.
 Persistent ﬁles allow a program to read data that existed before the program began running, and to write data that will continue to exist after the program has ended.
 I/O is one of the most difﬁcult aspects of a language to design, and one that displays the least commonality from one language to the next.
 Some languages provide built-in file data types and special syntactic constructs for I/O. Others relegate I/O entirely to library packages, which export a (usually opaque) file type and a variety of input and output subroutines.
 The principal advantage of language integration is the ability to employ non-subroutine-call syntax, and to perform operations (e.g., type checking on subroutine calls with varying numbers of parameters) that may not otherwise be available to library routines.
 A purely library-based approach to I/O, on the other hand, may keep a substantial amount of “clutter” out of the language deﬁnition.

 IN MORE DEPTH

+An overview of language-level I/O mechanisms can be found on the companion site.
+After a brief introduction to interactive and ﬁle-based I/O, we focus mainly on the common case of text ﬁles.
+The data in a text ﬁle are stored in character

 form, but may be converted to and from internal types during read and write operations.
 As examples, we consider the text I/O facilities of Fortran, Ada, C, and C++.